DavidOgalo/Backend-Infrastructure-Toolkit/README.md

 ### Quick Start

 Each system implementation includes an `examples/` folder with standalone, scenario-based, and advanced use-case example scripts.
+The main implementation file is focused on the core logic, with no demo or usage code.

 **To run an example script, always set `PYTHONPATH` to the directory containing the system implementation (the parent directory) before running your example script.
 This is standard for local development in Python monorepos.**